The Carolinas Urban-Rural Connection

 The Duke Endowment

-Historically, our region has prospered together, with Charlotte and the less-populated surrounding communities creating a web of mutually supportive economic and cultural ties.
-As the region transitioned from a largely agricultural economy to one driven by textile mills and rural factories, those connections strengthened, powering the region’s emergence onto the national, then global, stage.
+Historically, our region prospered together, with Charlotte and the less-populated surrounding communities creating a web of mutually supportive economic and cultural ties.
+As the region transitioned from a largely agricultural economy to one driven by textile mills and rural factories, those connections strengthened and powered the region’s transformation to a national, then global, stage.

-But has that fabric of interdependence and mutually beneficial relationships frayed - or even torn - in past decades, as industries, employment patterns and demographics shifted rapidly?
+But has the fabric of interdependence and mutually beneficial relationships frayed or torn over the decades with rapid industrial, employment, and demographic shifts?

-The Carolinas Urban-Rural Connection is guided by a belief that the ties between our communities still matter and can be restored, that bridges between our urban, suburban and rural centers are worth saving and rebuilding.
-The project team is investigating a large body of data and facilitating conversations with individuals and small groups to carry out this work.
+The Carolinas Urban-Rural Connection was guided by a belief that ties between our communities were still relevant and could be restored — that bridges between our urban, suburban and rural centers were worth saving and rebuilding.
+The project team investigated a large body of data and facilitated conversations with individuals and small groups to complete this work.

-The areas of research interest include economic relationships, regional food systems, commuting patterns, demographic shifts over time, the contribution of natural and cultural resources to economic vitality, efforts to boost economic development and entrepreneurship, philanthropy and leadership among the region’s many inhabitants.
+Areas of research interest included economic relationships, regional food systems, commuting patterns, demographic shifts over time, the contribution of natural and cultural resources to economic vitality, efforts to boost economic development and entrepreneurship, philanthropy and leadership among the region’s many inhabitants.